Skip to main content

 Comfort-focused shampoo

-A shampoo placeholder for future wash-day guides focused on scalp comfort and routine fit.
+A shampoo role for wash-day guides focused on scalp comfort and routine fit.

 • Wash-day structure